Pull the local septic file first

 Hawaii's main wrinkle is that cesspool conversion pressure, county building-permit review, and approval-to-use timing can turn a seemingly routine wastewater project into a much larger upgrade story.
 Final design, permit timing, and approval still need local verification.

 Hawaii quote conversations get more real once you know whether a cesspool trigger is active and whether the county building-permit handoff and approval-to-use file are already in play.
-If you already know the state and job type, you can move straight into the short quote request flow.
+If the local file is still thin, go back to the narrower workflow page instead of jumping into quote mode too early.

 Use these pages when the guide is not specific enough and the real bottleneck is replacement scope, the file, permit path, buyer risk, inspection history, or the site-review story.